Derby City RLFC: History

 Derby started the season with wins against Mansfield, Thorne Moore and Sheffield to top the table for the first time.
 This was followed by a two-point loss to Lincoln but wins against Worksop, Rotherham and Mansfield kept City at the top after eight games and the Minor Premiers was clinched with a thrilling 23 – 21 win at Thorne.
 Unfortunately the hat trick against Thorne in the play-offs was just a step too far for the team and they lost 28 – 16.

 Derby City moved up to the Midlands Premier division for season 2006 Nottingham were the team to beat in that season and Derby lost at home but gained a handsome win at Moderns.
 The season ended in mid table respectability with five wins out of 12.

 City finished the 2007 season with six wins from 14.
 2007 also saw the appointment of James Lewis as Community Sports Coach for Rugby League and the work in schools took on a whole new dimension.

 In 2008 the Asterdale closed forcing a move of ground.
 Despite big things being expected with the move to the state of the art facilities at Derby Rugby Union, players melted away and Derby City withdrew mid-season from the Midlands Premier League but continued with junior development and fielding junior teams.

 The club re-emerged in 2011 with a new management committee and new coaches coordinated by Grant Hunter.
 An influx of new players has also allowed Derby City to regularly field a merit team which competes in the Midlands Merit League.
 The Merit Team were losing Grand Finalists in 2014 and the First Team have reached the Grand Final each year from 2015.

 In 2018 the club is still thriving in the Midlands Premier Division thanks to the commitment of team manager Jon Doughty and all the coaching team.
 The move to Ilkeston RUFC based at The Stute continues to prosper with the club supporting the Man of the Match award.

 2021 saw the club being rebranded as Derby Elks Rugby League club, numbers have further increased allowing the club to field two sides through the 2021 Midlands season.
 The juniors section planned for relaunch in 2021/22 season.
 A new website www.derbyelksrlfc.com started in April 2021.

+In 2022 the club entered the Yorkshire Men's League, where they are currently in YML Division Two as of 2026.